amenzwa/nn/README.md

 But every implementation of back-propagation you will find on the Internet, be it a prototype or a production version, will use vector algebra.
 Indeed, the most popular deep learning framework, [TensorFlow](https://www.tensorflow.org/), is named so because it is implemented using [tensors](https://en.wikipedia.org/wiki/Tensor).
 Just as vectors are extensions of scalars and matrices are extensions of vectors, tensors are extensions of matrices from 2D to $n$D. To learn more about vectors and vector spaces, study chapters 7 and 8 of [Ken Riley](https://en.wikipedia.org/wiki/Ken_Riley_(physicist))'s excellent textbook [*Mathematical Methods for Physics and Engineering*](https://www.amazon.com/Mathematical-Methods-Physics-Engineering-Comprehensive/dp/0521679710).

-In vectorised version, the data pattern is the `p` vector, the weights of the layer `l` is the `w[l]` matrix, the output of the layer `l` is the `o[l]` vector, and so on.
+In vectorised version, like that described in ANS, the data pattern is the `p` vector, the weights of the layer `l` is the `w[l]` matrix, the output of the layer `l` is the `o[l]` vector, and so on.
 Matrix-based implementation is well-suited to modern GPUs, which are equipped with powerful matrix manipulation pipelines (because transformations in [3D computer graphics](https://en.wikipedia.org/wiki/Transformation_matrix#Examples_in_3D_computer_graphics) are implemented using matrices).
 The matrix-based implementation is also far more compact and is easier to understand.
 The loopy pseudocode above reduces to the following vectorised pseudocode:

 ```pseudocode
 for p in P